 Bed Bug Disclosure

-Additionally, landlords in Arizona must provide educational materials (usually an addendum) and include a bed bug section in their lease agreements.
-A bed bug addendum provides educational information about the following:
+Arizona landlords must disclose any known bedbug infestation on rental property.
+They also must provide educational materials (usually in an addendum) and include a bed bug section in lease agreements.
+A bed bug addendum addresses the following:

-- The risk factors for attracting bed bugs (such as the risk of purchasing used or leased furniture and clothing).
+- Risk factors for attracting bed bugs (such as the risk of purchasing used or leased furniture and clothing)

-- Information provided by state, local agencies and the Centers for Disease Control and Prevention.
+- Information provided by state and local agencies, plus the Centers for Disease Control and Prevention

-- The information provided by federal, state, local or non-profit housing agencies.
+- Information provided by federal, state, local or non-profit housing agencies

 BED BUGS.
 At the time of presenting this agreement, Landlord certifies: